CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.q.md

 /// type=SS, answer=[2]

-In `student.php`, which of the following is the parameter identifier on line 14?
+In `student.php`, which argument represents the 1-index position of the positional placeholder `?` on line 14?

 - `1`